sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_8_ExplainingPythonFiles/Q_8_ExplainingPythonFiles_Quiz.md

 **Description**

-a) It is not used in Python.

-b) end parameter is used to append a new string to the output of the print function.

-c)  If you are executing Python from command prompt, to exit from it, the command you would use is exit ().
+If you are executing Python from command prompt, to exit from it, the command you would use is exit ().

-d) It is not correct.

 ---
 ---